-For the years ended December 3 2022 2021 Interest income \$ 423,407 173,949 Dividend income 527 2,542 Net gains (losses) on non-operating financial instruments at fair value through profit or loss 683 (5,306) Net gains (losses) on foreign exchange 28,181 (18,781) Net gains (losses) on disposal of investments 3,028 14,829 Losses on disposal of property and equipment (10) (65) Other non-operating revenue - other 25,815 19,282 Other non-operating expense - other (13,036) (7,638) \$ 468,595 178,812
+For the years ended December 31.
+2023 2022 Interest income \$ 1,207,305 423,407 Dividend income 261,043 527 Net gains on non-operating financial instruments at fair value through profit or loss 940 683 Net gains (losses) on foreign exchange (1,082) 28,181 Net gains (losses) on disposal of investments (270,637) 3,028 Losses on disposal of property and equipment (33) (10) Other non-operating revenue - other 15,077 25,815 Other non-operating expense - other (6,689) (13,036) 1,205,924 468,595

-(viii) Remuneration to employees, directors and supervisors
+(viii) Remuneration to employees and directors

-According to the Company's Articles of Incorporation, the Company should aside 0.6%-2.0% of annual profit to be distributed as employees' bonus, and aside not higher than 3% of annual profit to be distributed as remuneration to directors and supervisors.
+According to the Company's Articles of Incorporation, the Company should aside 0.6%-2.0% of annual profit to be distributed as employees' bonus, and aside not higher than 3% of annual profit to be distributed as remuneration to directors.
 However, the Company's accumulated losses should first be covered.
 People to receive shares or cash include the employees of subsidiaries meeting certain specific requirements.

-For the year ended December 31, 2022 and 2021, the estimated amounts of remuneration to employee were \$11,473 and \$7,196, and to directors and supervisors by the Company were \$11,473 and \$7,196, respectively, which were calculated based on the Company's net profit before income tax and remuneration to employees and directors and supervisors multiple the earnings allocation percentage as specified in the Company's articles.
-It was recognized as operating expense for the years ended December 31, 2022 and 2021.
+For the year ended December 31, 2023 and 2022, the estimated amounts of remuneration to employee were \$14,749 and \$11,473, and to directors by the Company were \$14,749 and \$11,473, respectively, which were calculated based on the Company's net profit before income tax and remuneration to employees and directors multiple the earnings allocation percentage as specified in the Company's articles.
+It was recognized as operating expense for the years ended December 31, 2023 and 2022.
 If the actual distribution amount differs from the estimated amount in the following year, the difference is treated as a change in accounting estimate and recognized as profit or loss in the following year.
 The difference is recognized as profit or loss in the following year.
-If the Board of Directors resolved to distribute the employees' remuneration in the form of shares, the number of shares of the distribution is based on the closing price of the day before the Board of Directors' meeting date.
+The difference is distribute the employees' remuneration in the form of shares, the number of shares of the distribution is based on the closing price of the day before the Board of Directors' meeting date.

-The estimated amounts of remuneration to employee and director and supervisors by the Company for fiscal years of 2021 and 2020 were both \$7,196 and \$9,071, respectively.
+The estimated amounts of remuneration to employee and director by the Company for fiscal years of 2022 and 2021 were both \$11,473 and \$7,196, respectively.
 There was no difference between accounting estimates and board's resolutions.
 Related information would be available at the Market Observation Post System website.

-(q) Financial Instruments
+(n) Financial Instruments

-(i) Credit risk

-1) Credit risk exposure
+- (i) Credit risk - 1) Credit risk exposure

 The carrying amount of financial assets represent the maximum credit exposure.
-As of December 31, 2022 and 2021 the maximum credit exposure amounted to \$49,300,552 and \$46,209,098, respectively.
+As of December 31, 2023 and 2022 the maximum credit exposure amounted to \$48,573,263 and \$49,300,552, respectively.